soumyargade/CSC510-17/DESIGN.md

     This use case begins when a user calls GitEx and states the need to perform an action related to creating or managing repositories, pulls, or issues in GitHub in a certain language [S1].
     This use case ends when the bot returns a Shell command or JavaScript code to accomplish the user's initial request.
 [S2].
 2.3 Subflows
     [S1 Request Example] Request example [S2, E1, E2, E3].
-User submits a chat message with the word "GitEx," a keyword indicating GitHub feature ("issue," "pull request," or "repository"), a verb (such as “create”, “retrieve”, “update”, or “delete"), and the keyword to determine language ("Javascript," "Shell," or "curl").
+User submits a chat message with the word "GitEx," a keyword indicating GitHub feature ("issue," "pull request," or "repository"), a verb keyword (such as “create”, “retrieve”, “update”, or “delete"), and the keyword to determine language ("Javascript," "Shell," or "curl").
     [S2 Return Example] Bot will return the either the Shell command or Javascript code, depending on the user's request, used for GitHub's API for the feature and action specified by the user.
 2.4 Alternative Flows
     [E1 Action Unspecified] Action verb such as “create”, “retrieve”, “update”, or “delete” was not specified.
 Bot prompts the user to provide an action verb.
-    [E2 Action or Path Unclear] Request keywords provided by the user could pertain to multiple API endpoints or HTTP verbs.
-Bot prompts the user to delineate between the potential endpoints or verbs in order to return the correct example.
+    [E2 Message Not Understood] The message submitted by the user includes “GitEx” but keywords were not found to indicate creating or managing issues, pulls, or repositories; or the format of the message is incorrect.
+Bot prompts the user to try again.
-    [E3 Message Not Understood] The message submitted by the user includes “GitEx” but a keyword was not found to determine if the request is to create or manage a repository.
+    [E3 Formatting Incorrect] User entered a third keyword to specify a language that was not recognized by the bot.
+The bot prompts the user to enter the third keyword again.
 ```
 3. Retrieve Response status and body related to GitHub's ["Pulls" API](https://docs.github.com/en/enterprise-server@3.3/rest/reference/pulls), ["Repositories" API](https://docs.github.com/en/enterprise-server@3.3/rest/reference/repos), or ["Issues" API](https://docs.github.com/en/enterprise-server@3.3/rest/reference/issues).
 ```